 Tim Hillegonds has been taken into custody at the U.S. border exactly twice in his life and doesn’t plan on trying for a third time.
 (They were just misunderstandings.
 Really.)
 That said, Tim has also learned he should never say never.

-Sober for fifteen years, Tim rides a motorcycle (2010 Triumph Bonneville), drinks coffee (Intelligentsia), fancies himself a pizza connoisseur (Pequod’s), and is eternally grateful his kind, loving, beautiful, and patient wife, E, is down for all of it.
+Sober for sixteen years, Tim rides a motorcycle (2010 Triumph Bonneville), drinks coffee (Intelligentsia), fancies himself a pizza connoisseur (Pequod’s, Pizza Friendly Pizza), and is eternally grateful his kind, loving, beautiful, and patient wife, E, is down for all of it.

-Tim and E live in a hundred-year-old timber loft in Chicago with their pit bull/lab mix, Uriah, who they’ve decided is pretty much the canine version of Tim.
+Tim and E live in a hundred-year-old timber loft in Chicago with their aging pit bull/lab mix, Uriah, who they’ve decided is pretty much the canine version of Tim.